-Typically, an intervention team is made up of many people from the addicted person’s life.
-In some cases, intervention teams can grow to 15 people or more, and everyone in the room has a stake in the addiction and the addict’s eventual healing process.
-According to the Substance Abuse and Mental Health Services Administration (SAMHSA), this approach isn’t always best in older people, as people in this age group can feel attacked and overwhelmed when they’re met with a large group of people.
-It’s best to stick to just a few people who know and love the addict.
+A traditional intervention team is made up from people closest to the addicted person’s life.
+Everyone in the room has a stake in the addiction and the addict’s eventual healing process.
+In some cases intervention teams can grow to 15 people or more, but a group this size may not be the right approach for elderly persons.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) explains that this approach isn’t always best for older people, as they may feel attacked and overwhelmed when they’re met with a large group of people.3 It’s best to stick to just a few people who know and love the addict.

 - Adult children

 Additionally SAMHSA recommends that families stick to participants who are older.
 Much of the information discussed in an intervention is sensitive, and it can be embarrassing for an older adult to be so exposed in the eyes of grandchildren or other young persons.

 Do You Need to Hire an Interventionist?

 An interventionist is a vital member of any planning team.
 Conversations about substance use or addiction can be delicate.
 A professional will make sure that the family is fully prepared for the discussion.
 He or she will guide the intervention itself to make sure it moves forward in a healthy and productive manner.
 An interventionist can also recommend the best intervention approach and provide insight on treatment programs that could help, and that might be a tremendous help for families in need.